These rights include:

 - degrees and awards

 - participation in officially recognized activities and sports

 - weight and height of members of athletic teams

 - most recent school attended

 You have the right to withhold the release of directory information.
-To do so, you must notify the Office of the Registrar in writing.
+To do so, you must notify the Office of the Registrar by filling out the Opt-Out Form.
 The University receives many inquiries for directory information from a variety of sources outside the institution, including friends, parents, relatives, prospective employers, the news media and honor societies.
 Having a No Release on your record will preclude release of such information, even to these people.

 A No Release applies to all elements of directory information on your record.
 Life University does not apply a No Release differentially to the various directory information data elements.